k-karthickraja/betty/ROADMAP.md

   - Read mails form PPM, add those events to my daily plan.

 * Proactive
-  - Send the mail for health check.
+  - Send the mail for health check. [ DONE ]

 * Alert
   - Should have the mechanism to alert me when any thing wrong.